 This is the holy grail if you’re looking for rapid, almost immediate results.
 If you need more convincing that it works, check out our blog - Paid Social Media: Does it work?

-Email remains one of the most effective means of communication and proven to bring people to your B2B website.
+Email remains one of the most effective means of communication and is proven to generate good quality B2B leads online.

-So that covers a sizeable chunk of options when it comes to boosting traffic to your website as a fundamental way of generating more leads online.
+So, that covers a sizable chunk of options when it comes to boosting traffic to your website as a fundamental way of generating more leads online.
 However, getting a decent level of traffic is only the beginning.

 If you just jumped to this segment, it might still be worth casting your eyes over the first section of this guide.
-You can never have too many people visiting your site - and going back the very beginning is a great way to start generating more leads online.
+After all, you can never have too many people visiting your site - and going back the very beginning is a great way to start generating more leads online.

-A web conversion is classed as when someone completes a desired action on your site.
+A conversion is classed as when someone completes a desired action.
 In doing so, they show intent and, usually, identify themselves.
 This can include signing up to your blog, filling a form, sharing content on social media, or even purchasing a product.

-If you’re getting a lot of visitors to your B2B website but they remain anonymous, then you need to be improving your conversion.
-Luckily, there are proven techniques to employ which will go a long way to helping you out.
+If you’re getting a lot of visitors but they remain anonymous, then you need to be improving conversion.
+Luckily, there are proven techniques to employ which will go a long way to helping you out in generating more leads.

 Conversion Rate Optimisation (CRO)

 Conversion rate optimisation is the process of increasing the number of people converting into leads on your website, no matter where they came from.

 Like many things in inbound & digital marketing, CRO is a cross between science and art.
 Data should lead your experimentation, but sometimes gut feeling and a spark of creativity will help really turn your conversion rate around.

-Here are four areas of your website that have the potential to largely benefit from conversion rate optimisation.1.
-Homepage
+Here are four areas of your website that have the potential to largely benefit from conversion rate optimisation.

-The homepage is normally the most viewed page and first port of entry on your website - making it a haven to capture leads, and a prime candidate for CRO.
-Without overloading potential contacts & customers, you should clearly emphasise offers or sign up buttons.
+The homepage is typically the most viewed page and first port of entry on your website - making it a haven to capture leads, and a prime candidate for CRO.
+Without overloading potential contacts & customers with too much information, you should clearly emphasise relevant offers or sign up buttons.
 If you want more leads, give people a reason to stay or remember you.

 Additionally, chatbots which offer to support your visitors as they tour your site can help both improve their experience, and when done right, can even gear them towards a purchase.

-Experimenting with your website’s pricing page can be the difference between a sale and a rejection - making it absolutely vital for lead generation.
+Experimenting with your pricing page can be the difference between a sale and a rejection - making it absolutely vital for lead generation.
 Altering how prices are viewed (pricing intervals), making it easier to read more information about services and products, or providing easy access to speak to experts or get a personalised quote call-to-actions (CTAs) will undoubtedly guide those who are interested towards a sale.
 Featuring pricing is a fear for many B2B companies, but if you’re looking to generate more qualified leads, it’s one of the easiest places to start.
 After all, what’s the point in spending time and money nurturing a lead only for them to drop out down the line because they could never afford your services in the first place?

-It should go without saying that your blog is key to improving your conversion rate.
-It’s a landing point for so many people looking to gain thoughtful content, and it provides an opportunity to persuade them to stick around.
+It should go without saying that your blog is key to improving your lead conversion rate.
+It’s a landing point for so many people looking to gain thoughtful content online, and it provides an opportunity for you to persuade them to stick around.
 Using CTA buttons or subscriptions to provide further insightful content are a must on your blog articles, as they allow you to find out more about your visitors.

 This leads us smoothly into the next section.

 The language of CRO is the language of experimentation.
 Come up with a hypothesis, test it, and use the data to influence your future experiments.
 The process is evolving and iterative.
 If you fail, you fail quickly, sure - but the good thing is you have the data to avoid it in the future.

-Sometimes data supports how you amend a B2B webpage to optimise conversion.
+Sometimes data supports how you choose what to do to optimise lead generation and conversion.
 Other times it can feel like the most arbitrary changes - such as changing a CTA button’s colour - can alter the dynamics of a page.
-That’s no bad thing, you just have an audience that prefers red buttons to blue ones.
+That’s not a bad thing, you just have an audience that prefers red buttons to blue ones.
 It’s small differences such as these which can make a huge difference in the amount of leads you get.

 Perhaps the most common form of experiment is the A/B test.

-An A/B test is about splitting a web page, for example, into an A and B version.
-Slightly altering the second version of the page to test a hypothesis against the original.
+An A/B test is about splitting a web page, for example, into an A and B version, and slightly altering the second version of the page to test a hypothesis against the original.
 You determine the timeframe for the test and then use a CMS like Hubspot, which has this functionality integrated within, to randomly assign visitors to either page A or B as they enter.